mcruz206/LearnAI-Bootcamp/lab02.3-cognitive_services/README.md

 [Project Oxford](https://blogs.technet.microsoft.com/machinelearning/tag/project-oxford/) was the project where many Cognitive Services got their start.
 As you can see, the NuGet Packages were even labeled under Project Oxford.
 In thus scenario, we'll call `Microsoft.ProjectOxford.Common.Contract` for the Emotion API, `Microsoft.ProjectOxford.Face` and `Microsoft.ProjectOxford.Face.Contract` for the Face API, and `Microsoft.Oxford.Vision` for the Computer Vision API.
 Additionally, we'll reference our service helpers (remember, these will make our lives easier).

-Right at the beginning of our image processor, we're going to set up some static arrays that we'll fill in with our tasks/methods within the processor.
+Right at the beginning of our image processor, we're going to set up some static arrays that we'll fill in throughout the processor.
 Add the code below:

     private static FaceAttributeType[] DefaultFaceAttributeTypes = new FaceAttributeType[] { FaceAttributeType.Age, FaceAttributeType.Gender };